 There are numerous styles of jiggers, each with its nuances.
-Pick the one that is most functional to you and will make your work the easiest for you.
+Pick the one that is most functional to you and will make your work the easiest.

 Double jiggers are also referred to as the basic bar jigger.
-They can come in different styles and measurements as well.
+They can come in different styles and measurements.
 As its name signifies, it has two cavities - one with a bigger capacity than the other.

 Technically, a Japanese jigger is a double jigger.
-It is slimmer than the traditional double jigger which is shorter and bulkier.
-The Japanese jigger, on the other hand, is easier to maneuver around the bar.
+It is slimmer than the traditional double jigger, which is shorter and bulkier.
+However, the Japanese jigger is easier to maneuver around the bar.

 Jiggers come in a variety of measurement graduations.
 Some jiggers have inner markings, either etched or printed on the jigger’s side marked in ounces, milliliters, or a combination of both.

 The jigger’s most common capacity is 1 oz.
 (30ml) on one side and 1 ½ oz.
 (45ml) on the other.
 Other types have 1 ½ oz. on the larger side and ¾ oz. on the smaller side.

 Some jiggers have 2 oz. on one end and 1 oz. on the other.
 Usually, a jigger shot is 1 ½ oz. based on the standard jigger’s capacity, while the smaller 1 oz. capacity is generally called the pony shot.

 One-shot equals 1 ½ ounce or 45 ml.
 There are cocktail recipes that call for one shot of rum, whiskey, or gin as an ingredient, while others ask for a double shot.
 Depending on the country where the recipe originated, a double shot could mean 2 oz.
 (60ml) to 3 ⅓ oz.
 (100ml).